ducksoupdev/vscode-vue-typescript-snippets/README.md

-# Vue TypeScript Snippets for VS Code
+# Vue/Vuex TypeScript Snippets for VS Code

-This extension for Visual Studio Code adds snippets for Vue for TypeScript and HTML.
+This extension for Visual Studio Code adds snippets for Vue/Vuex for TypeScript and HTML.

 ![Use Extension](images/use-extension.gif)